 4) Filter by keyword to narrow down the search results:

 5) Enter your keyword as an exact match:

 6) View the Pages that are being returned for the filtered keyword:7) Scroll down and you can see all of the pages that rank for this keyword

 You’ll see that the one I’ve highlighted in red is indeed outside the top 100.

-For the proactive SEO, there’s a sixth technique, that can also reach outside the top 100 positions.
+For proactive SEO, there’s a sixth technique that can also reach outside the top 100 positions.

-If I wanted to rank for “pbn link”, I have 17 pages that all include this term.
-I can cross reference this with AHREFS and see that this is indeed a page that has been cannibalizing.
+If I wanted to rank for “pbn link,” I have 17 pages that all include this term.
+I can cross-reference this with AHREFS and see that this is indeed one page that has been cannibalizing in Google.

-So if I wanted to reduce cannibalization here, I could use this site search to deoptimize pages for exact match keywords.
-It’s time consuming, but Google uses TF-IDF to understand relevance, and if the term shows up more frequently elsewhere on your website, it could be contributing towards cannibalization.
+So if I wanted to reduce cannibalization here, I could use the information from this site search to deoptimize pages ranking for exact match keywords.

-The downside to this technique is that it will only really work for medium – long tail keywords.
-Therefore broad terms, such as “pbn link”, that naturally show up quite often throughout a website can’t really be de-optimised.
+The downside to this technique is that it will only work for medium to long-tail keywords.
+Therefore broad terms, such as “pbn link,” that naturally show up quite often throughout a website can’t really be de-optimized.

-However, this is still a great trick to use if you get stuck for ideas on reducing cannibalisation.
+However, this is still a great trick to use if you get stuck for ideas on reducing keyword cannibalization of pages.